joelouthan/theologic.us/content/posts/3-letters-to-timothy/2020-06-10-letters-to-timothy.md

 This is not one of intense research.
 This is a reaction of the words I read in my Bible.

+## Paul

-**Paul** - He is the thirteenth apostle after Matthias replaced Judas Iscariot back in Acts 1.
+He is the thirteenth apostle after Matthias replaced Judas Iscariot back in Acts 1.
 The book of Acts called Paul, then Saul, a ravager of the church (Acts 8) and went as so far as to approve the execution of Christians like Stephen (Acts 7-8).
 But we know that the Lord Jesus Christ called upon Paul and struck him down and directly asked Saul, "Why are you persecuting me?"
 I firmly believe that this is an instance in the Bible when God *effectual called* Saul to himself.
 When God, in his saving power and might, calls to a sinner, that is the effective call of bringing the sinner saved into the grace of God.
 We read that when he called Noah (Genesis 6) or Abraham (Genesis 12).
 We see this till this day.
 It might be as dramatic or not as dramatic as Saul's conversion but it is just as effective.

 We could get into certain soteriological debates whether of not every person called in this way by God is saved.
 That might be another topic for another post.
 I will only say this: I am not sure if it is good to look at it as an instantaneous transaction between the calling of God and the saving of one person.
 I think of it as when Christ said about the Spirit: